 How long have you been volunteering?

-I was a minister for 8 years in a charity, but also volunteered in 2004 for a furniture charity.
+I am a minister in a charity, but also volunteered in 2004 for a furniture charity.
 I used to raise funds for the RAFA as an Air Cadet in the 1980's, so I've been volunteering on and off many years.
 I started with Parks in Mind in August last year (2019) after being referred by my support worker (I think!).

 What does volunteering with us mean to you?